 On the contrary, it can hurt your progress.
 When you’re so distracted by all the courses that you don’t spend time taking strategic, focused action, your growth suffers.
 Even worse, you may neglect your own expertise or intuition in favor of advice from those who might not quite understand you or what you do.

 That being said, there are courses and experts that will help you get from where you’re at today to where you want to be.
 But how do you know where to invest your valuable resources?
+How do you choose the right course for your business?

 The bigger question is: How can you make a powerful decision without getting stuck with buyers’ remorse or FOMO right after the cart closes?